 Person receiving a request for a contact

 The system will facilitate the communications between these two roles.
-The system will also support an administrator role whose function is to act as a mediator between users and will have the power to block or bar users along with monitoring and filtering content.
+The system will also support an administrator role whose function is to act as a mediator between users and will have the power to block or bar users.
+The system will monitor communications between users and automatically block messages that include inappropriate content.

 Users will register their email address along with some personal details when setting up a new account.
 Once this is complete they will have access to do the following: